HomeOffBeatHiking For Beginners: 7 Tips And Tricks

 • Wear comfortable, sturdy shoes.
 The right hiking shoes provide good traction and support on uneven terrain.
 Avoid open-toed shoes or high heels.

-• Put on clothing that is adjustable in response to the temperature changes.
-Start with a base layer of moisture-wicking material, then add a middle layer for insulation and a final outer layer that is wind- and water-resistant.
+• Wear clothing that is adjustable to respond to temperature changes.
+Start with a base layer of moisture-wicking material, then add a middle layer for insulation, and finally, a wind- and water-resistant outer layer.

 • Accessorize with a hat or sunglasses to protect the face from direct sun, and consider bringing along a bandanna or scarf in case of wind or dust.